Benefits of Filing Provisional Patent Application

 Establishes an Early Filing Date (Priority Date)

-- Individual inventor which is you- you may not have significant capital for patent protection.
+- individual inventors who may not have significant capital for patent protection

-- Businesses that want to protect multiple inventions but need to conserve resources.
+- businesses that want to protect multiple inventions while managing resources carefully.

 Gives Time to Develop and Test Your Invention

-For many inventors, this window can make a huge difference in the invention’s success.
+For many inventors, this window can make a major difference.
 You can use the time to:

-- Ensure that the invention works as expected
+- make sure the invention works as expected

 Allows “Patent Pending” Status